 DB: This musical is telling a story in a fashion that other musicals aren't doing.
 It actually doesn't feel like a musical.
 It feels very cinematic.
 We get that often when we greet people at the stage door.
 It is a musical that will take you down memory lane if you grew up with this music and if you haven't, it will hopefully inspire you and educate you on music that help change and reflect the world.

-BI: Since being in previews, what has the audience feedback been like?
+BI: w\What has the audience feedback been like?

 DB: The feedback has been overwhelming!
 Men who aren't typically into musicals are thanking us for a great night.
 Parents are thanking us for the memories and kids are being inspired to become artists!
 It really is just overwhelming.